deatheater1408's Personal Name List

 Usage: English

-Pronounced: NES-ə
+Pronounced: NEHS-ə

-Short form of VANESSA and other names ending in nessa.
+Short form of Vanessa and other names ending in nessa.

 Gender: Feminine